NEM — Newmont Corporation

 5. Notable Q&A Insights

-• Nevada Gold Mines Default: Management is engaged in an iterative process with Barrick to address the notice of default, with no set timeline for resolution.
+- Nevada Gold Mines Default: Management is in an iterative process with Barrick to address the notice of default, focusing on operational improvements and information sharing.

-• Production Expectations: Q2 is expected to be a lower production quarter, with a rebound anticipated in Q3.
+- Production Expectations: Q2 is anticipated to be a lower production quarter, with expectations for recovery and stronger performance in Q3.

-• CFO Recruitment: The search for a permanent CFO is progressing well, with updates expected soon.
+- CFO Recruitment: The search for a permanent CFO is progressing, with updates expected soon.